Looking for a quality alternative? Emma Mattress is highly recommended + 20% off at $479 click here.

 The Big W Bed in a Box

 The Big W Mattress in a Box is a great buy for anyone looking to get their hands on the best mattress at the lowest price.
-Although the bed has some rather unsavoury reviews, for just $199 or $99 depending on the model you choose, the queen bed is arguably a steal regardless.
+Although the bed has some rather unsavory reviews, for just $199 or $99 depending on the model you choose, the queen bed is arguably a steal regardless.

-It’s important to note that at this price, you will be getting a single or queen size mattress with only the bare essentials.
+It’s important to note that at this price, you will be getting a single or queen-size mattress with only the bare essentials.
 There are no added extra features, no engineering to add breathability, little in the way of a trial period as well as a lack of dust mite protection and allergy support.

-At a very-firm firmness level, the Big W bed may also be a little too firm for all sleeping positions, as a medium-firm is recommended for side sleepers.
+At a very firm firmness level, the Big W bed may also be a little too firm for all sleeping positions, as a medium firm is recommended for side sleepers.

 To kick things off, the Big W mattress in a box is split into two material types; some firm pocket or Bonnell Springs and an ultra-thin foam/polyfoam layer on the top.

-These upper foam layers do their best to offer some ‘sinkage’ and contouring to sleeper’s pressure points and joints, though the spring base is so incredibly firm there’s little added comfort here.
+These upper foam layers do their best to offer some ‘sinkage’ and contouring to the sleeper’s pressure points and joints, though the spring base is so incredibly firm there’s little added comfort here.

 The good news is that with some relatively firm springs, there is a tonne of back support and bounce on the Big W bed.
-For sleeper’s with a heavier weight, you’ll be well-supported on this queen mattress and be able to rest assured that you’re lulled to sleep without any weight or pressure on your joints – ideal for pain relief.
+For sleepers with a heavier weight, you’ll be well-supported on this queen mattress and be able to rest assured that you’re lulled to sleep without any weight or pressure on your joints – ideal for pain relief.

 It is also worth mentioning that there is no allude to the use of eco-friendly materials by Big W in this mattress.
 That leads us to believe that anyone sensitive to chemicals or factory-borne substances may not experience the best sleep on this bed – unless you have a protector.